This post contains affiliate links. Read the full disclosure here.

 After making my vegan double chocolate chip cookies, I knew I had to make a classic chocolate chip cookie without eggs.

-Whether you’re vegan, vegetarian, short on ingredients, or cutting back on buying eggs due to increasing food prices, there’s no reason to miss out on chocolate chip cookies!
+Whether you’re vegan, vegetarian, short on ingredients, allergic to eggs, or cutting back on buying eggs due to increasing food prices, there’s no reason to miss out on chocolate chip cookies!
+You’ll never even know the eggs are missing!

-Why You'll Love These Eggless Chocolate Chip Cookies
+Why You’ll Love My Eggless Chocolate Chip Cookies

 Ingredients Needed